mredag/eformLockerRoom/README.md

    - Include troubleshooting info if applicable
    - Update this README if structure changes

-### **🗂️ File Organization Rules**
+### **ðŸ—‚ï¸ File Organization Rules**

 **DO:**

-- ✅ Place files in appropriate directories following `DIRECTORY_STRUCTURE.md`
+- âœ… Place files in appropriate directories following `DIRECTORY_STRUCTURE.md`
-- ✅ Use descriptive, kebab-case file names
+- âœ… Use descriptive, kebab-case file names
-- ✅ Include proper documentation for new features
+- âœ… Include proper documentation for new features
-- ✅ Add tests for new functionality
+- âœ… Add tests for new functionality
-- ✅ Follow existing code patterns and conventions
+- âœ… Follow existing code patterns and conventions

 **DON'T:**

-- ❌ Add temporary files to the repository (use `.gitignore`)
+- âŒ Add temporary files to the repository (use `.gitignore`)
-- ❌ Create new root-level directories without discussion
+- âŒ Create new root-level directories without discussion
-- ❌ Duplicate functionality that exists in `shared/`
+- âŒ Duplicate functionality that exists in `shared/`
-- ❌ Skip documentation for new features
+- âŒ Skip documentation for new features
-- ❌ Break existing service interfaces
+- âŒ Break existing service interfaces

-### **🧹 Repository Cleanliness**
+### **ðŸ§¹ Repository Cleanliness**

 **Automated Prevention**: The repository uses enhanced `.gitignore` patterns to prevent accumulation of: